wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
+= 2.1.4 =
+* Update the Traffic Bot List
+* Fixed database bugs for the traffic records

 = 2.1.3 =
 * Optimized Squirrly SEO for a faster load
 * Fixed minor bugs in the theme's css files